 ADAC planned its next Arctic IoNS workshop for April 2020.
 The workshop initially planned the scenario of an Arctic region, crisis response scenario associated with a major transportation accident that results in loss of life, significant injury and a maritime environmental response.
 The workshop method planned to employ a significantly modified version of the “wargame” exercise scenario routinely used by the U.S. Joint Staff J-8 Wargaming Division.
 Final scenario determination and workshop development was coordinated by ADAC to USCG D17, USCG CG926 and DHS S&T UP.

 Arctic IoNS development began with the Arctic operators providing specified areas of concern to investigate.
-ADAC will sought to conduct a scenario-based seminar in Program Year 6 with USCG D17 and USCG Canadian counterparts to identify areas of crisis response concern in an Arctic maritime response scenario, however the IoNS exercise was postponed due to COVID-19 restrictions on travel and large public gatherings.
+ADAC sought to conduct a scenario-based seminar in Program Year 6 with USCG D17 and USCG Canadian counterparts to identify areas of crisis response concern in an Arctic maritime response scenario, however the IoNS exercise was postponed due to COVID-19 restrictions on travel and large public gatherings.

 ADAC planned a comprehensive literature review through Center Fellows to establish a baseline of published experts and corresponding baseline capabilities associated with the crisis response.
 Guided by the review, ADAC solicited to assemble a framework of various response groups, corresponding to real-world crisis response decision-makers (oriented to Federal On-scene Unified Response).
 ADAC then invited operators and government officials from U.S. (at Federal, State, Local and tribal organizations to compose crisis teams, and complement with relevant academic and industry leaders to form the response cells associated with USCG-led crisis response.
 ADAC will also invite Canadian response counterparts to join the proceedings.